delucis/astro-embed/CONTRIBUTING.md

 ### Document your component

 Add a README file to your component package that shows how to use it.
 You can check out existing READMEs for the other components for inspiration.

+### Add your plugin to the integration

+Import your URL matcher function and add it and your component name to the `matchers` array in `astro-embed-integration/remark-plugin.js`.

 ### Open a PR!